conda/conda-build/docs/source/resources/define-metadata.rst

       - vendor-licenses/

-EULA File
+Prelink Message File
 ---------
-Similar to the license file, the user can add EULA files to the conda package.
+Similar to the license file, the user can add prelink message files to the conda package.

 .. code-block:: yaml

   about:
-    eula:
+    prelink_message:
-      - eula_file.txt
+      - prelink_message_file.txt
-      - folder-with-all-eulas/
+      - folder-with-all-prelink-messages/

 App section